sdnds-tw/awesome-sdn/README.md

 - [Enhanced Controller Orchestration Management Policy, ECOMP](http://att.com/ecomp) - Operations management framework.
 - [Open Network Automation Platform, ONAP](https://www.onap.org/) - Alignment of the two projects creates a harmonized and comprehensive framework for real-time, policy-driven software automation of virtual network functions that will enable software, network, IT and cloud providers and developers to rapidly create new services.

+# High Performance Network
+- [DPDK](http://dpdk.org/) - DPDK is a set of libraries and drivers for fast packet processing.
+It is designed to run on any processors.
+The first supported CPU was Intel x86 and it is now extended to IBM POWER and ARM.

 # Resources
 ## Books